jwlodek/ADPluginTemplate/README.md

 Alternatively, you may run the `update_name.py` script by itself, which will update all occurances of the plugin name in the template to a name of your choosing.

 Also, make sure to replace this README.md file with one that explains how to use your new plugin!

+### Current Plugins Developed with ADPluginTemplate

+Below is an expanding list of plugins built with ADPluginTemplate.
+If you have made a plugin with it and want it listed here, feel free to make a pull request!

+* [ADPluginDmtx](https://github.com/epicsNSLS2-areaDetector/ADPluginDmtx) - A data matrix barcode reader